KayMohh/jotzen/README.md

 ## 🚀 Overview

-Jotzen helps developers build clean, fast note-taking apps — like your own Google Keep — without reinventing the backend.
-Whether you're building a personal journal, a task manager, or a mobile app, Jotzen handles the notes so you can focus on the experience.
+**Jotzen** helps developers build clean, fast note-taking apps — like your own Google Keep — without reinventing the backend.
+Whether you're building a personal journal, a task manager, or a mobile app, **Jotzen** handles the notes so you can focus on the experience.

+### Features

 - ✅ RESTful API
 - ✅ JWT Authentication